Villanova had one-two punch with Tiernan and McEntee; all five scorers placed in top-12

 For a full bio of Coach O'Sullivan, including awards won by him and the Villanova student-athletes during his tenure, click here.

-Marcus O'Sullivan begins his 16th year as the Frank J. Kelly Endowed Track & Field Coach in 2013-14.
-He is the head coach of the men's cross country and track & field teams and is also charged with directing the entire program.
-The track & field program at Villanova is among the most storied in the history of collegiate sports and O'Sullivan is in a unique position as not only a coach to the team's current student-athletes but also the steward of the program's incredible history.
+Marcus O’Sullivan is in his 17th year as the Frank J. Kelly Endowed Track & Field Coach in 2014-15.
+He is the head coach of the men’s cross country and track & field teams and is also charged with directing the entire program.
+The track & field program at Villanova is among the most storied in the history of collegiate sports and O’Sullivan is in a unique position as not only a coach to the team’s current student-athletes but also the steward of the program’s incredible history.

 No person could be more qualified to fulfill these dual roles as O’Sullivan, whose accomplishments during his own racing career both for the Wildcats and professionally have helped to strengthen the program’s legacy.
 O’Sullivan was a two-time NCAA champion as an undergraduate at Villanova, was a part of six Penn Relays titles and also captured a total of 10 BIG EAST crowns.
 He went on to become a four-time Olympian and is one of just three people ever to run more than 100 sub-four minute miles.

-In his 15 years as a head coach O'Sullivan has maintained the program in a place of national prominence.
-Over the years he has coached 15 national champions, 71 All-Americans and 138 BIG EAST champions.
-He has also guided Villanova to five Championship of America titles at the Penn Relays.
-Meanwhile, his teams have won one national championship while posting four top-10 team finishes at national meets, in addition to winning five team BIG EAST titles.
-O'Sullivan was named the Women's Cross Country National Coach of the Year by the United States Track & Field and Cross Country Coaches Association (USTFCCCA) in his first season as head coach (1998).
-He is also a four-time USTFCCCA Mid-Atlantic Region Coach of the Year and a five-time BIG EAST Coach of the Year.
+In his 17 years as a head coach O’Sullivan has maintained the program in a place of national prominence.
+Over the years he has coached 15 national champions, 90 All-Americans and 180 BIG EAST champions.
+He has also guided Villanova to seven Championship of America titles at the Penn Relays.
+Meanwhile, his teams have won one national championship while posting five top-10 team finishes at national meets, in addition to winning 11 BIG EAST team titles.
+O’Sullivan was named the Women’s Cross Country National Coach of the Year by the United States Track & Field and Cross Country Coaches Association (USTFCCCA) in his first season as head coach (1998).
+He is also a five-time USTFCCCA Mid-Atlantic Region Coach of the Year and an 11-time BIG EAST Coach of the Year.

 Villanova and the Four-Minute Mile

 McEntee was the first of those three to achieve this feat when he posted a time of 3:57.86 at the Penn State National in January, 2012.
-Later that year McEntee added a 1500 meters time of 3:36.81, which ranks as the 10th best time in NCAA history.
+Later that year McEntee added a 1500 meters time of 3:36.81, which at the time ranked as the 10th best time in NCAA history.
 McEntee is now linked with former Villanova great Sydney Maree, who ran the fastest 1500 meters in collegiate history.

 The trio of McEntee, Denault and Williamsz give the Wildcats seven runners in the last seven years who have broken the sub-four mark.
 The streak has a definitive starting point, as both Bobby Curtis and Michael Kerrigan ran a sub-four minute mile on the same day at the Swarthmore Last Chance Invitational in May, 2007.

 Since then Villanova has added to its legacy with a sub-four equivalent run by Matthew Gibney in the 1500 meters at the NCAA Championships in 2009; Gibney later went on to post a mile time of 3:58.12 at the Flotrack Husky Classic in February, 2011.
-He was joined on the sub-four list by Carl Mackenzie, who ran a 1500 meters equivalent in 2010, as well as by McEntee in 2012 and both Denault and Williamsz in 2013.
+He was joined on the sub-four list by Carl Mackenzie, who ran a 1500 meters equivalent in 2010, as well as by McEntee in 2012, Denault in 2013 and Williamsz in 2014.
+Williamsz made his mark in a big way during the 2013-14 indoor season by posting a time of 3:56.84 at the Iowa State Classic.
+That is the fastest time by a Villanova runner since O’Sullivan ran faster during his own racing career, while only 12 of the 36 members of the sub-four group have recorded a faster time.

 Penn Relays Tradition

-The Wildcats tradition at the Penn Relays has been a strong one under O'Sullivan's watch, with Villanova most recently winning the Championship of America distance medley relay in both 2009 and 2011.
-Matthew Gibney anchored each of those winning relays and was selected as the Men's Athlete of the Meet for the relay events in 2009.
+The Wildcats tradition at the Penn Relays has been a strong one under O’Sullivan’s watch, with Villanova most recently winning the Championship of America 4xMile relay in 2015, after capturing the 4x800 relay title in 2014.
+The latter race was the 11th title in the 4x800 relay for the Wildcats but the first since 1992.
+Samuel Ellison anchored that relay after having run on the Wildcats previous Penn Relays champion relay as a freshman.
+Villanova won the distance medley relay in both 2009 and 2011, with Matthew Gibney running the anchor leg both times.
+Gibney was selected as the Men’s Athlete of the Meet for the relay events in 2009.

-O'Sullivan has coached five Championship of America relay winners and six champions overall.
-In his second year as head coach, the women's team won the 4x1500 meter relay in 2000 and Mike Brown won an individual championship in the 400 meter hurdles.
-One year later the men's team won titles in both the distance medley relay and the 4xMile relay.
+O’Sullivan has coached seven Championship of America relay winners and eight champions overall.
+In his second year as head coach, the women’s team won the 4x1500 meter relay in 2000 and Mike Brown won an individual championship in the 400 meter hurdles.
+One year later the men’s team won titles in both the distance medley relay and the 4xMile relay.
+Maxwell won the championship section of the long jump in 2015.

 National and BIG EAST Championships